 If you’d like to tell us about any charities or worthy causes which you intend to raise money for then please let us know by email or social media.
 You can see how charities have benefitted from your entry and fundraising by visiting our Charities Page.

 Yes but you will need to enter as an individual first.
 Please see the Terms of Entry on our website.

 7. Can I transfer my entry to another runner?

-Transfers of an entry to another person are permitted with the organisers consent up until the date shown on the Transfer Request Form which is available to download from our web site.
+Transfers of an entry to another person are permitted with the organisers consent up until the date shown on the Transfer Request Form which is available at Transfer Entry, on the Enter Event page.

 The Transfer Request Form must be completed and signed by the existing entrant and by the transferee and sent to the address on the form with a cheque for £5.00.

 8. Can I switch between the Marathon and Half Marathon events?